Instagram Birthday Gift

 Yoga Illustration Process

 I usually work from life, so working from a photo was a bit of a challenge, since there are limitations to the amount of information which a photo has to offer.
 Additionally, when working with pen and ink it is important to know when to stop working on a drawing.
+I love the way the warm walnut ink of the drawing echoes the warmth of skin and the human figure.

 When using a photograph the time is not limited the way it is when working from a live model, and so it can be very easy to work a drawing to death.
 The advantage of working from a photograph is that I actually ended up doing two drawings, as I wasn’t happy with the first one I made.